NunoyHaxxana/nxtp-router-setup/Hardening ssh config/README.md

 Script for setup paramitor on sshd_config

-- PermitRootLogin no
+- PermitRootLogin 'no'
 - PubkeyAuthentication yes
-- AuthorizedKeysFile .ssh/authorized_keys"
+- AuthorizedKeysFile .ssh/authorized_keys
 - PasswordAuthentication no
 - PermitRootLogin no
 - MaxAuthTries 3